 - 700 children with disabilities displayed improved ability in schools supported by VSO

-Officially, 40% of Rwandans are living in poverty.
-Overall, 8 in 10 people live on less than 727 (72p) per day.
+Officially, 40% of Rwandans are living in poverty, and eight in ten people live on less than 727 RWF (72p) per day.
 Most people are engaged in small-scale agriculture, often for subsistence rather than profit.
 Four in ten people are aged under 30, with a graduate unemployment rate of 13% pointing to the challenge of finding jobs for this growing youth population.

 VSO has been supporting the most vulnerable, including people with disabilities, people living with HIV, orphans of genocide and unemployed young people to boost their income-generating potential by forming co-operatives.
 We provide technical and business training to boost skills and earnings.